By Trey Leslie I Everyday California Head Writer & Resident DJ

 Southern California is known for beautiful, sunny, warm weather.
 People from other parts of the country appreciate the fact that it never snows in San Diego, and even in the middle of winter, the La Jolla weather can still be perfect for a beach day.
 We love it, but even so, the heat has us worried.
 Recent years have seen record breaking conditions out in the water.

-So what, the weather and water are just a bit warmer?
+So what, the water temperature and weather in San Diego are just a bit warmer?

 Yes, but in some unusual ways.
-It’s not uncommon to see temperatures in the 80’s around the coast and up towards 100 further inland here around San Diego, but this summer’s persistent heat is doing more than raising your energy bill - it’s helping warm the ocean temperature to record-breaking levels.
+It’s not uncommon to see San Diego weather averages in the 80’s around the coast and up towards 100 further inland during the summer, but recent temperatures here have gone far beyond what is normal, with serious consequences.
+The heat is doing more than raising your energy bill—it’s helping bring the ocean temperature to dangerously high levels.

-Our friends at Scripps Institute of Oceanography take note of exactly how warm or cold the water is, and this year they found that the water off of Scripps pier (a mere mile away from our shop) is the warmest they’ve ever recorded.
+Our friends at Scripps Institute of Oceanography track the pacific ocean temperature, and in 2018, they found that the water off of Scripps pier (a mere mile away from our shop) was the warmest they’ve ever recorded.

 Scripps Pier, where oceanographers take daily samples of the water

 These oceanographers have been recording ocean water temperatures in San Diego for 102 years now, and the San Diego Union Tribune reported in August of 2018 that the water reached 78.6 degrees Fahrenheit, beating out the previous record of 78.4 degrees set in 1931.
 But while we’re all splashing around in water similar to Hawaii’s with our giant inflatable animals, our friendly neighborhood oceanographers are busy figuring out what’s going on.